We hope that this example holiday will give you give some inspiration to help you begin to plan your own dream holiday to Africa.

 The adventurous can climb up (or abseil down) Table Mountain, windsurf or kitesurf at Bloubergstrand Beach, dive in shark tanks, or do any one of a dozen more adrenalin pumping activities.
 For a more relaxed pace of life, there are miles of sandy beaches for soaking up the African sun, or enjoy a quiet stroll through the beautiful Kirstenbosch Botanical Gardens.

-Just an hour's drive from Cape Town, situated in the peaceful Franschhoek Valley, La Fontaine is situated just a short stroll away from the main village centre of Franschhoek.
+Just an hour's drive from Cape Town and situated in the peaceful Franschhoek Valley, La Fontaine is just a short stroll away from the main village centre of Franschhoek.

 If rest is what you need, stay in and enjoy the tranquil gardens and swimming pools that stretch over 2 properties.
 The outdoor breakfast patio and front veranda under their vine and wisteria pergolas boast views of the surrounding mountains and tranquil settings.